 In Somnivm (2018) Kina uses cinematic tools to meditate on the conflicts of nature and culture.
-Stimulated by the relationship between anarchism and the marble industry and the desire to work with 35 mm film, Kina researched the quarries of Carrara during the winter of 2017/18.
+Stimulated by the relationship between anarchism and the marble industry and the desire to work with 35 mm film, Kina researched the quarries of Carrara, in Italy during the winter of 2017/18.

 Directed by JONNA KINA

 Sound design NICOLAS BECKER , MAXENCE DUSSERE

 Field recording of sounds NASSIM EL MOUNABBIH

 Mixing & surround sound JUAN DE DIOS MAGDALENO

 Special thanks VÄINÖ TANNER FOUNDATION, FINNISH INSTITUTE, ALIAS KOO, ARTO KIVIMÄKI